 The objective of state management is to provide flexibility to the state to establish management measures that account for the differences between each state's stakeholders while maintaining current requirements to monitor and constrain landings to the ACL, as well as implement AMs should the ACL be exceeded.
 While NMFS would still oversee the management strategies of each state to determine consistency, the states would have limited authority to establish various regulations.
-The short- and long-term direct and indirect effects of each these actions are provided in Sections 4.1-4.6 of the State Program Amendment (Amendment 50A).
+The short and long-term direct and indirect effects of each these actions are provided in Sections 4.1-4.6 of the Program Amendment.

-The cumulative effects of past, present, and reasonably foreseeable future actions (RFFAs) are not expected to impact how the red snapper fishery is prosecuted.
+The cumulative effects of past, present, and reasonably foreseeable future actions (RFFA) are not expected to impact how the red snapper fishery is prosecuted.
 Current allowable gear types can adversely affect hard bottom areas; however, these impacts are not considered significant.
 Damage caused from reef fish fishing, although minor, is associated with the level of fishing effort.
 Therefore, actions reducing levels of effort would result in greater benefits to the physical environment because fishing related interactions with habitat would be reduced.
 If the states can better constrain the private angling component, and NMFS continues to constrain the for-hire component landings to the ACL, less fishing effort could occur reducing negative impacts to the physical environment.

-The present red snapper harvest levels are based on a rebuilding plan put in place by Amendment 27.
+The present red snapper harvest levels are based on a rebuilding plan put in place by Reef Fish Amendment 27/Shrimp Amendment 14 (GMFMC 2007).
 The current plan has allowed harvests to increase as the stock rebuilds.
 These measures have also limited the red snapper harvest sufficiently to end overfishing on the stock and remove it from an overfished status.
-Sector separation (Amendment 40) has successfully held landings by the federally permitted for-hire component to the allocated ACL.
-However, in part because of inconsistent state seasons, the private angling component has not been successfully constrained to their quota.
-If the states are better able to constrain the private angling component to the ACL, less fishing effort could occur reducing negative impacts to the biological environment.
+Sector separation (Amendment 40) has successfully held landings by the federal for-hire component to the allocated ACL.
+However, in part because of inconsistent state water seasons, the private angling component has not been successfully constrained to its quota.
+If the states are better able to constrain the private angling component landings to the ACL, less fishing effort could occur reducing negative impacts to the biological environment.

 Fishery management RFFAs are expected to benefit managed species.
 These actions are expected to manage the stocks at optimum yield per National Standard 1.
-This amendment, and the framework to reduce the for-hire ACT buffer and review the allocation are intended to improve the management of the recreational sector and components in ways that are likely to better keep harvests within the quotas.
-Other RFFAs described in the CEA of the State Program Amendment are intended to improve the management of reef fish stocks either through revising ACLs, improving data reporting, or allowing more flexibility in management.
+This amendment, as well as the framework action to reduce the for-hire ACT buffer and amendment to review the sector allocation, are intended to improve the management of the recreational sector and components in ways that are likely to better keep harvests within the quotas.
+Other RFFAs described in the cumulative effects analysis of the Program Amendment are intended to improve the management of reef fish stocks either through revising ACLs, improving data reporting, or allowing more flexibility in management.

 Because red snapper is but one species in the reef fish complex, any adverse effects to the economic or social environment may be mitigated through effort shifting to other species and may not be significant.
-This action may increase resources needed by the administrative environment through the increased complexity of the enforcement.
-This complexity develops from each state setting regulations for season, bag limit, size limit, and potential area closures.
+This action may increase resources needed by the administrative environment through the increased complexity of enforcement.
+This complexity develops from each state setting regulations for the season, bag limit, size limits, and potential area closures.
 In contrast, the current management sets a Gulf-wide area, minimum size limit, bag limit, and season for federal waters.
 Most states have had inconsistent seasons at least once over the years.
 Thus, the current management system could increase the degree of state inconsistency.